silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Low level write and publication methods

+SilverStripe will usually call these low level methods for you when you.
+However if you have specialised needs, you may call them directly.

 To move a saved version from one stage to another, call [writeToStage(<stage>)](api:SilverStripe\Versioned\Versioned::writeToStage()) on the object.
-The process of moving a version to a different stage is also called "publishing".
-This can be done via one of several ways:

-* `copyVersionToStage` which will allow you to specify a source (which could be either a version number, or a stage), as well as a destination stage.
+This is used internally to publish DataObjects.

+`copyVersionToStage($versionID, $stage)` allow you to restore a previous version to a specific stage.
+This is used internally when performing a rollback.

-The current stage is stored as global state on the object.
+The current stage is stored as global state on the `Versioned` object.
 It is usually modified by controllers, e.g. when a preview is initialized.
 But it can also be set and reset temporarily to force a specific operation to run on a certain stage.

 ```php
 <?php